 You may be asking HOW??
 Well CRS shrimp are rare and exotic creatures, they command medium to extremely high prices depending on their grade.
 Breeding the shrimp is not a long nor difficult process, they will readily spawn around once a month, if you have multiple females this can mean a lot of young baby shrimp!.

-Before attempting this money-guide make sure you have a composite knowledge of CRS, check out : A GUIDE TO CRS for more.
+Before attempting this money-guide make sure you have a composite knowledge of CRS, check out A GUIDE TO CRS for more information on Crystal Red Shrimp.
 This will supply you with the basic knowledge and understanding to send you on your way.

-To make money with the crs, we need to successfully breed them.
-Do not be afraid of the high price tags they have, because they sell for the same price; In this way it is very hard to lose money.
-If I bought ten A grade CRS at this instant from a breeder and left them in my tank for a week, I could sell them back for the price I bought them on the same market due to their high demand.
-As long as you are sensible in having the right water qualities and you make sure not to overfeed them, it is impossible to go wrong.
+To make money with the crs, it is necessary to successfully breed them.
+Do not be afraid of the high price tags they command, because they will sell for the same price.
+In this way it is very hard to lose money.
+If I bought ten A grade crystal red shrimp at this instant from a breeder and left them in my tank for a week, I could sell them back for the price I bought them on the same market due to their high demand.
+As long as you are sensible in having the right water qualities and you make sure not to overfeed them, it is hard to go wrong.

-B and C grade should be avoided, they will be of little use in building profit due to their lower prices.
-S, S+ and SS are great to begin with because there offspring will undoubtedly be of a higher calibre compared to lesser grades, which means a bigger profit margin.
-S, S+ and SS grades will cost you a pretty penny, but it is well worth the investment.
+- B and C grade should be avoided, they will be of little use in building profit due to their lower prices.
+S, S+ and SS are great to begin with because there offspring will undoubtedly be of a higher caliber compared to lesser grades, which means a bigger profit margin.
+S, S+ and SS grades will have a much higher initial cost, but it is well worth the investment.

-You will want to begin breeding the shrimp ASAP.
+- You will want to begin breeding the shrimp ASAP.
+For more in depth information in this step visit CRS Guide.
 Feed them a varied diet to maintain healthy offspring and keep them in a good mood.
-Make sure the temperature is at 23 and the PH value is in the preferred range.
+Make sure the temperature is at 23 and the pH value is in the preferred softer range of 6-7.

-Of course this method is not foolproof; you have to be able to successfully keep any kind of shrimp alive with no problems before this method is attempted.
-They are not the easiest shrimp to care for, but once you are setup, there should be no problems.
+- Of course this method is not foolproof.
+You have to be able to successfully keep any kind of shrimp alive without any health problems before this method can be attempted.
+CRS are not the easiest shrimp to care for, but once you are setup and know what you are doing there should be no problems.